Sajni (film): Reception

 R. G. Vijayasarathy of IANS wrote, "Sajini is good in its second half.
 It is a family entertainer which could be seen once".
 A critic from Rediff.com gave the film 2 out of 5, writing "Though Sajini has all the ingredients of a good family entertainer, it doesn't rise above mediocrity."
+Sify wrote "This remake of the Tamil film 'Jodi' is interesting because of its content, performance of lead actors, super songs by A.R.Rehman and pleasing cinematography".